privacysandbox/protected-auction-services-docs/key_value_service_trust_model.md

 Before reading this explainer, it will be helpful to familiarize yourself with key terms and concepts.
 These have been ordered non-alphabetically to build knowledge based on previous terms.
 All of these terms will be reintroduced and further described throughout this proposal.

 *   _Adtech_: a company that provides services to deliver ads.
 This term is used to describe the buyers and sellers who will use the key/value service, as described in the [FLEDGE explainer](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#summary).
-*   _Client software_: shorthand for the implementation of FLEDGE in a browser or on a device (such as a [Chrome browser](https://www.google.com/url?q=https://github.com/WICG/turtledove/blob/main/FLEDGE.md%2331-fetching-real-time-data-from-a-trusted-server&sa=D&source=docs&ust=1651077929049635&usg=AOvVaw2mNLZwBgIzzYL7iUKJTUwb) or an [Android device](https://www.google.com/url?q=https://developer.android.com/design-for-safety/ads/fledge%23ad-selection-ad-tech-platform-managed-trusted-server&sa=D&source=docs&ust=1651077929049793&usg=AOvVaw19U97RKrvuOGjGH-tIk98Y)).
+*   _Client software_: shorthand for the implementation of FLEDGE in a browser (such as a [Chrome browser](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#31-fetching-real-time)) or on a device (such as an [Android device](https://developer.android.com/design-for-safety/privacy-sandbox/fledge#ad-selection-ad-tech-platform-managed-trusted-server)).
 *   _Attestation_: a mechanism to authenticate software identity, usually with [cryptographic hashes](https://en.wikipedia.org/wiki/Cryptographic_hash_function) or signatures.
 In this proposal, attestation matches the code running in the adtech-operated key/value service with the open source code.
-*   _Trusted Execution Environment (TEE)_: a dedicated, closed execution context that is isolated through hardware memory protection and cryptographic protection of storage.
+*   _Trusted execution environment (TEE)_: a dedicated, closed execution context that is isolated through hardware memory protection and cryptographic protection of storage.
 The TEE's contents are protected from observation and tampering by unauthorized parties, including the root user.
 *   _Key management service (KMS)_: a centralized component tasked with provision of decryption keys to appropriately secured aggregation server instances.
 Provision of public encryption keys to end user devices and key rotation also fall under key management.

 ## Key/value server workflow